 The third level of service that GLBMW!
 ES agents may provide are services that require a significant amount of staff time.
-These services may include assisting with eligibility for Financial Aid, initial assessment of skill levels and supportive service needs, and providing information and meaningful assistance in filing for Unemployment Insurance (UI).
+These services may include assisting with eligibility for Financial Aid, initial assessment of skill levels and supportive service needs, providing information and meaningful assistance in filing for Unemployment Insurance (UI), and Reemployment Services and Eligibility Assessment (RESEA) services.
 They may also include career guidance, job search assistance and referrals to employment.
 These services will be entered into OSMIS.